Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 - Which processor(s) has (have) a copy of the block (usually bit vector, 1 if processor has copy).
 - Which processor is the *owner* of the block (when the block is in the exclusive state, 1 if processor is owner).

+#definition("Local, Home and Remote Nodes")[
+  - *Home node* where the memory address (and directory entry) resides
+  - *Local node* where a request originates
+  - *Remote node* where there is a cached copy of the block, whether dirty or shared ]

+Directory-based protocol must implement two primary operations:
+- *Handle* a read miss.
+- *Handle* a write to a shared, clean cache block.

+To implement these operations, the directory must *track* the *state* of each cache block (Uncached, Shared, Modified).

 In a simple protocol, these states could be the following:
 - _*Shared*_ --- One or more nodes have the block cached, and the value in memory is up to date (as well as in all the caches).
 - _*Uncached*_ --- No node has a copy of the cache block.
 - _*Modified*_ --- Exactly one node has a copy of the cache block, and it has written the block, so the memory copy is out of date.
 The processor is called the owner of the block.

+#figure(
+  image("figures/the-message-to-maintain-coherence.jpg", width: 80%),
+  caption: "The possible messages sent among nodes to maintain coherence", )

+=== Unchanged State
+When a block is in the uncached state, the copy in memory is the current value, so the only possible requests for that block are
+- *Read Miss from local cache (ex.
+N1):* Requested data are sent by Data Value Reply from home memory N0 to local cache C1 and requestor N1 is made the only sharing node.
+The state of the block is made S. #table(
+    columns: (0.4fr, 1fr, 1fr),
+    table.header[Block][Coherence State][Sharer / Owner Bits],
+    [B0], [Shared], [0 1 0 0],
+  )

+When a block is in the shared state, the copy in memory is up to date, so the possible requests are
+- *Write Miss from local cache (ex.
+N1):* Requested data are sent by Data Value Reply from home memory N0 to local cache C1 and N1 becomes the owner node.
+The block is made M to indicate that the only valid copy is cached.
+Sharer bits indicate the identity of the owner of the block. #table(
+    columns: (0.4fr, 1fr, 1fr),
+    table.header[Block][Coherence State][Sharer / Owner Bits],
+    [B0], [Modified], [0 1 0 0],
+  )

+=== Shared State
+When a directory block B0 in home N0 is in the *shared state*, the memory value is up to date, we can have: #table(
+  columns: (0.4fr, 1fr, 1fr),
+  table.header[Block][Coherence State][Sharer / Owner Bits],
+  [B0], [Modified], [0 1 0 0],
+)
+- *Read Miss from local cache (ex.
+N2):* Requested data are sent by *Data Value Reply* from home memory N0 to local cache C2 and the requestor (ex.
+N2) is added to the Sharer bits.
+The state of the block stays *S*. #table(
+    columns: (0.4fr, 1fr, 1fr),
+    table.header[Block][Coherence State][Sharer / Owner Bits],
+    [B0], [Shared], [0 1 1 0],
+  )
+- *Write Miss from local cache (ex.
+N2):* Requested data are sent by *Data Value Reply* from home memory N0 to local cache C2.
+Invalidate messages are sent from home N0 to remote sharer(s) (P1) and bits are set to the identity of requestor (P2 owner).
+The state of the block becomes *M*. #table(
+    columns: (0.4fr, 1fr, 1fr),
+    table.header[Block][Coherence State][Sharer / Owner Bits],
+    [B0], [Modified], [0 0 1 0],
+  )

+=== Modified State
 #pagebreak()

 #bibliography("references.bib")